Strata Global

 Surface layer paving

-The surface layer, which directly supports vehicle traffic, is paved.
-It is applied evenly to provide a smooth and durable driving surface.
-It is the topmost layer offering protection against weather, load stresses, and wear.
+The top layer, which directly handles vehicle traffic, is paved.
+It’s laid down evenly to create a smooth and long-lasting driving surface.
+This is the uppermost layer that protects against weather, load stresses, and wear.

 Use of geosynthetics in haul roads